Generic Name: insulin regular, concentrated (U-500) (IN soo lin)

 U-500 insulin must not be given with an insulin pump, or mixed with other insulins.
 Do not inject U-500 insulin into a vein or a muscle.

-Your care provider will show you the best places on your body to inject U-500 insulin.
+Your healthcare provider will show you where on your body to inject U-500 insulin.
 Use a different place each time you give an injection.
 Do not inject into the same place two times in a row.

 After using U-500 insulin, you should eat a meal within 30 minutes.